jelaiw/blog/_posts/2024-05-09-kohnfelder-book-review.markdown

 ## The Bad
 Shame that this book is not more popular given how well-written it is.

-Indeed, it came to me as part of a Humble Bundle, where I happened to peek at the foreword (written by Adam Shostack, and offering a compelling endorsement of its contents) and preface and got serendipitously snagged into reading the whole thing.
+Indeed, it came to me as part of a Humble Bundle, which I purchased primarily to read other books.
+I happened to peek at the foreword (written by Adam Shostack, and offering a compelling endorsement of its contents) and preface and got serendipitously snagged into reading the whole thing.

 Definitely underrated for now.